 You’ll reach a rushing creek, that even in the hottest months of summer is freezing!
 To continue up to the actual waterfall, you’ll need to walk through the stream.

 We highly recommend water shoes, as the rocks are slippery.
 We ended up carrying the kids and taking breaks to let our feet warm up on rocks mid-stream.

 Above and around the dunes are many trails for hikes and backpacking.

 Before you go, be sure to get your $6 permit online at Recreation.gov.
 The fee is non-refundable, and you can no longer get free permits in person.

 Both Upper and Lower Sand Creek Lakes are stocked with Rio Grande Cutthroat Trout which are for catch and release only.
 You can reach these lakes by more serious hikes or by vehicle, from the east side of the San Cristobol Range.

 14. Practice Elk Spotting

 The grasslands and shrublands surrounding the dunes are the least visited part of the park.
 This area is also home to a wide range of wildlife and migrating herds of Elk.
 You’ll see them the most often in the spring and autumn.
 Sunrise and sunset are when they are most active.

-Sand Hill Crane Migration
+15. Witness the Sand Hill Crane Migration

 Sand Hill Cranes are one of over 250 species that live in or migrate through Great Sand Dunes National Park and Preserve.
 These large, beautiful, majestic creatures are worth seeing if you can.